Nebula-Mya/Descryption/NOTES.md

 >>>>> remove dead cards (unkillables don't matter here), display
 >>
 >> player is switched, then this is looped (no graphics change)
+>
+> hand displays exactly like deck, with 8 cards in a row (the player can scroll if necessary)

 ## Path from /root